hejhdiss/QuickJot/README.md

 QuickJot is a simple, full-stack application designed for quickly saving and retrieving short, temporary notes.
 It uses a clean, modern UI inspired by Apple and Notion design language.
 Notes are stored in a MySQL database and accessed via a unique, 6-character ID.

+> Just try this id:CB7R0m - may be be changed by others.

 ## ✨ Features

 * **Quick Save**: Easily publish a new note (up to 400 characters).